Easy Homemade Sourdough

 My process for Easy Homemade Sourdough

-I tend to start the process at about 10 am by taking my starter out of the fridge and leaving it to come up to room temperature for about an hour.
-My kitchen tends to be about 23-24 degrees centigrade.
+I start the process at about 8 pm the day before I am making my sourdough, by taking my starter out of the fridge and leaving it to come up to room temperature for a couple of hours.

-I then discard all but 100 grams of the starter, mix in the flour and water and set it aside for about 3 hours until it has increased in size by about another two-thirds.
+I then discard all except 100 grams of the starter, mix in 100 grams of plain flour (all-purpose flour) and 100 ml of lukewarm pre-boiled water and set it aside to rise overnight.

-I cover the dough and leave it for 45 minutes to allow the gluten to develop.
-Then I add the salt and do 8 stretch-and-folds.
-I then repeat with 3 more lots of 4 stretch-and-folds or coil folds every 30 minutes.
+After that, I do 4 stretches and folds, leave it 30 minutes and then do 3 more lots of 4 sets of coil folds every 30 minutes.

-Tip: coil folds tend to be a bit gentler on your dough than stretch-and-folds, so I usually do half-and-half.
+Tip: coil folds tend to be a bit gentler on your dough than stretch-and-folds, hence why I prefer them.
+Their purpose is to aid the formation of the gluten structure in your dough.

 After that, I shape the dough by spreading it out into a rectangle, folding each side over onto itself, rolling it up and pinching the ends together.

-It is then placed in my floured banneton, covered and refrigerated until about 7 pm the following day.
+It is then placed in my floured banneton, covered and refrigerated until the next day.

-The next day, I heat my oven to a very high temperature, score the dough, and mist it with a water sprayer.
-I bake it covered for 20 minutes and uncovered at a lower temperature for a further 15 minutes.
-I take it out of the oven when the internal temperature is about 208 degrees Fahrenheit.
+The following evening, I heat my oven to a very high temperature, score the dough, and mist it with a water sprayer.
+I bake it covered in a roasting tin with the lid on for 25 minutes, and then remove the lid, turn the heat down and continue to bake it for another 15 minutes.

 The success of your sourdough really depends on how good your starter is.

-Keep an eye on the bulk fermentation (but don't stress over it)
+Keep an eye on the dough during bulk fermentation (but don't stress over it!)

 Use high-protein flour